Effects of salinity on flows of dense colloidal suspensions: Results

 \subsection{Microfluidic drums}

 The effect of the salt concentration on the average flow curves of dense colloidal suspensions in micro-fluidic drums is presented in Figure~\ref{fig:main_result}.
 For the lowest ionic strength\footnote{For a monovalent electrolyte such as NaCl, the ionic strength is directly equal to the concentration.} (bottom curve), the typical flow behavior is retrieved, with a ``fast avalanche'' regime at high angle, and a ``slow creep'' regime, which is logarithmic in time, below a threshold angle $\theta_c$~\cite{Berut2019}.
 However, when the ionic strength is increased, the flow behavior progressively changes, as the repulsive force between the particles is progressively screened.
 The most noticeable changes are: the increase of a waiting time plateau at the beginning of the experiment before the fast avalanche regime starts, the increase of the time needed for the fast avalanche regime to reach the threshold angle $\theta_c$, the increase of the threshold angle $\theta_c$ itself, and the increase of the final angle at the end of the experiment.
 There might also be a small change in the slow creep regime, however, as discussed later, this effect is less clear.
-For an ionic strength of \SI{5e-2}{\mole\per\liter}, almost no flow is observed when the drums are rotated\footnote{Note that the steep decrease that is visible at the very end of the high ionic strength curves (at $t \approx \SI{1e5}{\second}$) is an artifact due to the aging of the micro-fluidic sample.}, and particles agglomerates are visible in the pile.
+For the highest ionic strength of \SI{5e-2}{\mole\per\liter}, almost no flow is observed when the drums are rotated\footnote{Note that the steep decrease that is visible at the very end of the high ionic strength curves (at $t \approx \SI{1e5}{\second}$) is an artifact due to the aging of the micro-fluidic sample.}, and particles agglomerates are visible in the pile.
 This is consistent with the fact that ionic strengths above \SI{5e-2}{\mole\per\liter} can be used to generate floculated suspensions~\cite{Fusier2018} or colloidal gels~\cite{Manley2005} from silica particles dispersed in water.
+Those agglomerates of particles also lead to irreproducible avalanche curves (as shown in Figure~\ref{fig:main_result}), because they can sustain non-flat pile interfaces where the angle $\theta$ is not properly defined anymore.